0xTdesign/reading-notes/201/class-02.md

  The difference between "&&" and "||" is the "&&" will need all to come back "True" for the whole expression to return ```True```and "||" only needs one or more to come back ``` true ``` for the whole expression to come back ```true```

+  ## Things I want to know more about

+Use if to specify a block of code to be executed, if a specified condition is true Use else to specify a block of code to be executed, if the same condition is false Use else if to specify a new condition to test, if the first condition is false Use switch to select one of many blocks of code to be executed

+- Variables
+- Operators
+- Transform functions